How do I use modprobe to manage kernel modules?

 Modprobe is a command-line utility in Linux used to manage kernel modules.
 It allows users to insert, remove, or manipulate kernel modules on-demand, providing dynamic module loading capabilities.
 To use modprobe effectively, various options and arguments can be used to perform specific actions.
 For example, the "modprobe -l" command lists all available modules, while "modprobe module_name" inserts a specific module into the kernel.
 To remove a module, "modprobe -r module_name" can be utilized.
 Additionally, modprobe allows the automatic resolution of module dependencies by loading all required dependencies.
 Overall, modprobe plays a crucial role in managing kernel modules and enhancing flexibility in Linux systems.

-This mind map was published on 2 January 2024 and has been viewed 53 times.
+This mind map was published on 2 January 2024 and has been viewed 96 times.

 You May Also Like

-What are the benefits of softness?
+What are the 8 parts of speech in classical Chinese?

 How do you access and read device information in '/sys/proc/dev'?